Quansight-Labs/free-threaded-compatibility/docs/debugging.md

-For that reason, we also suggest setting up CI run for your full test suite using [AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer) (or ASAN).
+For that reason, we also suggest setting up CI run for your full test suite using [AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer) (or ASan).
 AddressSanitizer will detect if there are any memory safety issues triggered by multithreaded tests.
 While it will not detect data races that do not lead to observable memory safety issues, it will detect races that could lead to e.g. a segmentation fault and give precise debugging information about